lavishay-technion/ansible_shallow/01_setup/README.md

 The design goals of Ansible include:

 - __Minimal in nature__: Management systems should not impose additional dependencies on the environment.
-    - That said if you are implementing Ansible from the begining, it requires ssh/ssh-keys
+    - That said if you are implementing Ansible from the beginning, it requires ssh/ssh-keys
 - __Consistent__: With Ansible one should be able to create consistent environments.
 - __Secure__: Ansible does not deploy agents to nodes.
 Only OpenSSH and Python are required on the managed nodes.
 - __Reliable__: When carefully written, an Ansible playbook can be idempotent, to prevent unexpected side-effects on the managed systems.
 It is possible to write playbooks that are not idempotent.